Iván López (footballer, born 1999)

-Édgar Iván López Rodríguez (born 21 April 1999), commonly known as "Gacelo López", is a Mexican professional footballer who plays as a forward for Liga MX club UANL.
+Édgar Iván López Rodríguez (born 21 April 1999), commonly known as "Gacelo López", is a Mexican professional footballer who plays as a forward for Liga MX club Toluca.

 International career

 On 16 April 2023, López was officially called up to the senior national team to replace injured Henry Martín, only three days before a friendly match against the United States.

 López made his senior debut with Mexico on 16 of December 2023, in a friendly match against Colombia.